Grissess/dtes/README.md

 Each `Player` entry defines an "actor", a participant in the simulation against which events are ascribed.
 They have a **name**, a set of **pronouns**, and a set of **attributes**.
-Attributes are arbitary strings associated with the player, which can represent traits (`strong`), professions (`hunter`), states (`dead`), and more.
+Attributes are arbitrary strings associated with the player, which can represent traits (`strong`), professions (`hunter`), states (`dead`), and more.
 They exist to let event authors filter on "allowed" actors, and have no intrinsic meaning.